Blue Collar Man (Long Nights): Music video

-A promo video for this song was filmed by director Bruce Gowers of the band performing on a soundstage.
+A promo video for this song was filmed by director Bruce Gowers of the band performing on stage at San Diego Sports Arena during soundcheck for the band’s performance there.
 Videos were also shot for the Pieces of Eight songs "Sing for the Day" and "I'm OK".

 In popular culture

 The song was used in the Season 8 episode of The Middle titled "Trip and Fall".
 A re-recorded version of the song has been released as downloadable content for the Rock Band video game.